 All of the places that required updating.

 My side project is rather small in scope.
 It’s a simple WordPress plugin that does just a few things.
-That said I was surprised how many layers I needed to dig around in order to get everything renamed and working.
+That said I was surprised at how many layers I needed to dig around in order to get everything renamed and working.

 - Github – Add the new logo, rename the organization, and rename the project.